 Public administration, university administration, mission organisation, other NGOs, social and integration work, ministry, diplomacy, recruitment agency, non-skilled labour, partner in HR, private company.

-By September 2014 58 students graduated.
-And here is the list of places where RRE-students have been or are doing PhD-studies:
+By January 2022, 141 had students graduated.
+And here is the list of places where 32 RRE-graduates have been or are doing PhD-studies:

 University of Heidelberg

 Norwegian School of Theology, Oslo